Dear parent / carer

 I pray for all families that, during this time, they may practise, with the grace of God, a patient, calm and loving approach to each other.
 I pray for all of the health service workers, that they are strengthened in the difficult times that they face in the days ahead through the power of the Holy Spirit.
 I pray for all of my colleagues, that in their commitment and duty to those children of critical workers, they are blessed with good health and peace of mind that they are contributing to the national efforts in saving people’s lives.
 Finally, I pray for all those affected by COVID 19, that the risen Christ may heal both body and soul for all.
 Please continue to keep all affected in your prayers.

 Please be assured of our prayers, and we will continue to provide any relevant updates to the school community via email, our website and Facebook updates.

-We have recently added a document regarding the Pupil Premium Grant, detailing what it is and how we will be using it to improve the quality of our school.
+We have recently added a document regarding the Pupil Premium Grant.
+This details what it is and how we will be using Pupil Premium Grant to improve the quality of our school.

 Parents who have a child in Year six and wish to apply for admission to St John Fisher Catholic College for Year seven need to contact their relevant local authority.

 The department consists of a team of the Special Educational Needs Coordinator (SENCo), a Higher Level Teaching Assistant (HLTA) and LSA’s.
 SEN co-ordinator – Mr C Hawthorne.

 The last short Ofsted inspection of St John Fisher Catholic College took place before Christmas 2016, the school remains ‘Good’.

 St John Fisher Catholic College Performance reports can be viewed on the Governments website, please click here